Adamujosh1234/My-Paypal/README.md

 # Welcome to My Paypal
 ## Task
-The central focus of this project revolved around carefully selecting and implementing a preferred Machine Learning (ML) model to achieve an exceptional level of precision and accuracy in identifying fraudulent transactions.
+The Task for this project was to use any Machine Learning (ML) model of my choice to be able to accurately and precisely identify fraudulent Transactions.

 ## Description
-For the successful realization of this project's goals, I extensively explored a diverse array of machine learning models and harnessed various Python modules.
-Among the imported modules, the following are listed to showcase the comprehensive approach undertaken.
+I have used a variety of machine learning models and python modules to achieve this.
+The modules i used are listed below

-1. Matplotlib, Seaborn, and Plotly for data visualizations.
+1. matplotlib, seaborn and plotly modules for visualizations
-2. Pandas and NumPy for data wrangling and manipulation.
+2. pandas  and numpy modules for data wrangling or manipulations
-3. Sklearn modules for implementing the machine learning models.
+3. sklearn modules for all machine learning models used in the project.
 4. XGboost modules for the XGboostClassifier model.
-5. Warnings module for handling and ignoring warnings.
+5. warnings module for ignoring warnings in the project.
-6. Imbalanced module for dealing with imbalanced datasets.
+6. imbalanced module for handling imbalanced datasets
-7. Bayesian optimizer for optimization purposes.
+7. bayesian optimizier for optimization

 ## Installation
-No specific installation is required to make the project work aside from installing the necessary python modules.
-However, it is essential to install all the necessary dependencies to ensure the project works correctly.
+The Project does not need anyform of Installation, however, all the dependencies must be installed before it can work as it should.

 ## Usage
-This project was developed entirely within Jupyter Notebook.
-To execute it, simply open the Jupyter Notebook, navigate to the "Menu" section, click on "Cells," and select "Run All Cells" and wait patiently for the process to be completed.
+The project has been done entirely in jupyter Notebook.
+While in jupyter Notebook, you can go to the `Menu` , click on `cells`, and then `run all cells`.

 ### The Core Team
 Samuel Joshua Adamu(adamu-jo_s)